hamelpatel/chip_gt/README_for_version_2.md

 			-  	plot of missingness

-			-	Samples with a call rate 0 removed (samples whcih have been zeroed in GenomeStudio phase)
+			-	Samples with a call rate 0 removed (samples which have been zeroed in GenomeStudio phase)

 			-	call rate calculated for samples and SNPs